jeroendesloovere/vcard/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg)](https://github.com/jeroendesloovere/vcard/blob/master/LICENSE)
 [![Build Status](https://travis-ci.org/jeroendesloovere/vcard.svg?branch=master)](https://travis-ci.org/jeroendesloovere/vcard)

 This VCard PHP class can generate a vCard with some data.
-When using an iOS device it will export as a .ics file because iOS devices don't support the default .vcf files.
+When using an iOS device (< iOS 8) it will export as a .ics file because iOS devices don't support the default .vcf files.

 ## Usage